comsci-uwc-isak/unit-1-project-Lauricenia/README.md

 mkdir database

 cp -r ~/Desktop/CarApp/scripts ~/Desktop/CarRentalApp/

 echo "Installation completed sucessfully"
 ```
 [Fig10][The above script shows the algorithms for installing the app]

 The following steps summarize the algorithms to create a new car in the system:
 1. Move to the desktop
-1. Create the CarRentalApp file
+1. Create the CarRentalApp folder and inside it the database folder
-1. move to the CarRentalApp
+1. Move to the CarRentalApp
-1. create the database folder
+1. Create the database folder
-1. copy the scripts folder from the CarApp file (installation file)
+1. Copy the scripts folder from the CarApp file (installation file)

 problems and solutions
 ----------------------
-In the first draft of the script, the user had to add the location for the installation of the app but since we dont know if the user knows how to write paths, I had to set a location and I chose desktop because its the most acessible location.
+In the first draft of the script, the user had to add the location for the installation of the app but since we dont know if the user knows how to write paths, I had to set as default location. ```.sh cd ~/Desktop ``` I chose desktop because its the most acessible location.
 The first draft also did not have the feature of creating a scripts file containing all the application's funtions.
-This was solved by creating an installation folder that contained the all scripts inside a folder and adding a section the installation script to copy this folder to the app's main folder.
+This was solved by creating an installation folder that contained a folder with all the functions' scripts and by adding a section on the installation script to copy this folder to the app's main folder. ```.sh cp -r ~/Desktop/CarApp/scripts ~/Desktop/CarRentalApp/```

-Creat
+Create function
 ==================

 The create function creates a car file and records the car's details in the maincarfile.txt file.